nd-nuclear-theory/shell/doc/h2/h2v15200/h2v15200-format-description.md

     4.000000e+00 4.000000e+00 4.000000e+00

-### Header line 5: matrix size ###
+### Header line 5: Matrix size ###

 Total number of TBMEs within each 2-body *sector* (pp=+1, pn=0, nn=-1).
 For
-Tz-changing operators, this is specifically the label for pp/nn/pn label for the *bra*.
+Tz-changing operators, this is specifically the pp/nn/pn label for the *bra*.

 Syntax: